Skip to main content

 Example CytoCanvas Imaging Panel

-Protein and Transcript Panels
+Proteins and Transcripts Panels

 You can modify the appearance of protein and transcript targets as follows: